Toyota Aygo hatchback review

 The second-generation Aygo is more spacious inside, thanks in part to being a little bigger on the outside.
 Despite the growth spurt, the running costs are still low and it remains Toyota’s smallest and cheapest model to buy.
 Toyota slimmed the Aygo range in May 2020, and now only five-door models are available, which matches many of its rivals.
 The Aygo faces stiff competition from the Kia Picanto, Hyundai i10 and the now electric Skoda Citigo, which are all worthy alternatives.

 The automatic gearbox isn’t particularly smooth and it slows the car down, taking its 0-62mph time up to 15.2 seconds from 13.8 in the manual.
-Economy also suffers, albeit slightly, worsening to 54.3mpg from 56.4mpg.
+Economy also suffers, albeit slightly, worsening to 54.3mpg from 56.5mpg.
 All Aygos cost £150 per year to tax.

 With a car like the Aygo, you wouldn’t expect too much to go wrong, but it’s good to know Toyota provides a five-year/100,000-mile warranty as standard.
 There’s also a 12-year anti-corrosion warranty that can be passed to the next owner.
 The Aygo finished 43rd out of the 75 cars ranked in our 2018 Driver Power owner satisfaction survey of cars currently on sale in the UK.
-Not enough owners took the survey in 2020 but Toyota finished sixth out of 30 manufacturers.
+Not enough owners took the survey in 2020 but Toyota finished a reassuring sixth out of 30 manufacturers.